etan18/Obsidian-Notes/Machine Learning/Paper Summaries/fairness.md

 	- Absent specific intervention, machine learning will extract stereotypes, including incorrect and harmful ones, in the same way that it extracts knowledge.

 ### legitimacy
-**legitimacy** — whether it is fair to deploy such a system at all in a given scenario.
+**Legitimacy** assesses whether it is *fair* to deploy such a system at all in a given scenario.
 That question, in turn, affects the legitimacy of the organization deploying it.

 Types of automated decision making:
 1. taking decision-making rules that have been set down by hand (e.g., worked out through a traditional policy-making process) and translating these into software, with the goal of automating their application to particular cases